CURG/gdl_project_wstool_manifest/README.md

-# Graspit-Deep-Learning Workspace
+# Grasp-Deep-Learning Workspace

-This ROS workspace encompasses the Graspit-Deep-Learning project.
+This ROS workspace encompasses the Grasp-Deep-Learning project.
 Run the following to initialize/update your workspace:
 ```wstool update```